Pathway to Success

 An image of a welcome event

-Help us support you from day one.
+Help us support you from day one

-The SEQ is a short, important research survey (5 minutes) that helps us understand your early experience at university.
-Your responses will help us offer you the right support at the right time, and they’ll also guide your first 1-2-1 conversation with your Personal Academic Tutor (PAT).
+The Student Experience Questionnaire (SEQ) is an important part of how we support new Level 3 and Level 4 students as they settle into university life.
+It’s a short, five-minute preparedness survey that helps us understand your early experience at the University of Chester so we can offer the right support at the right time.
+Your responses also help shape your first 1-2-1 conversation with your Personal Academic Tutor (PAT).

 Find your People.
 Find your Place.